- About Israel

 Also this week in Israel in the News:

-This week’s Israel in the News Perspective features The Fellowship’s Ami Farkas with his thoughts on this most recent incident.
+This week’s Israel in the News Perspective features The Fellowship’s Senior Vice President Yael Eckstein with thoughts on Israel’s unflinching kindness.

 While Israel is still wary of Hamas in Gaza, Hezbollah in Lebanon, as well as the Islamic State (IS or ISIS) and other Islamist terror groups in Syria, The Times of Israel’s Mitch Ginsburg reports that two IDF soldiers were injured today in an attack by gunmen on the Egyptian border: Gunmen in the Sinai Peninsula […]